BANKEX/PlasmaETHexchange/README.md

 ## Plasma Network Technical Concept

-From a technical point of view Plasma blockchain - is just another blockchain, that can be efficiently settled to parent Ethereum chain and is well protected from the misbehavior of both Plasma operator and Plasma blockchain participants by smart-contract on Ethererum network.
+From a technical point of view Plasma blockchain - is just another blockchain, that can be efficiently settled to parent Ethereum chain and is well protected from the misbehavior of both Plasma operator and Plasma blockchain participants by smart-contract on Ethereum network.

 Plasma chain itself has a straightforward structure with assets being undividable and transferred in full from the previous owner to the next one.
 The transaction has inputs and outputs, with few different types of transactions depending on the required function.
 For example, we propose type "Merge" to connect two inputs into one output in order to reduce the number of UTXOs that will be followed by the client.
 Full description will be given when the design is more stable.
 All chain logic is made using Ethereum crypto primitives - sha3, secp256k1 and 65-byte signatures allowing the use of ecrecover.